 The Lord of the Rings Online is a devoted love letter to Tolkien's beloved fantasy universe.
 The graphics may be dated, but the loving recreation of Middle Earth is a must-see for fans of the epic tale and its iconic characters.

 Payment structure: Free-to-play, with purchasable DLC and optional subscription

-Few fictional worlds are as perfect for the MMO treatment as Tolkein's Middle-Earth.
-Sure, Frodo's adventure was thrilling, but we all know we could have one equally as exciting if we had the chance.
+Few fictional worlds in the best MMO games are as suited to the genre as Tolkien's Middle-Earth.
+Sure, Frodo's adventure was thrilling, but we all know we could have one equally as exciting if we'd only had the chance.

 Payment structure: Free-to-Play or subscription

 Payment structure: Buy-to-play base game with purchasable optional expansions

 Platforms: PC, Android, ioS